falaelcom/raw-profiler/README.md

 `verbosity` possible values:

-- `__pf.EVerbosity.Full = "full" -> default` - will print full profiling stats for each profiling hit
+- `EVerbosity.Full = "full" -> default` - will print full profiling stats for each profiling hit
-- `__pf.EVerbosity.Brief = "brief"` - will print tables with summary and info only for the current profiling hit key
+- `EVerbosity.Brief = "brief"` - will print tables with summary and info only for the current profiling hit key
-- `__pf.EVerbosity.Log = "log"` - won't print tables, only timestamped titles
+- `EVerbosity.Log = "log"` - won't print tables, only timestamped titles

 By default all buckets are enabled, and all buckets use the default sorting column.